merjn/fastseed/README.md

 you may want to set the number of workers to a lower number than the number of CPU cores you have.

 ## Usage
-You'll have to open the `DatabaseSeeder` class and extend it with the `Merjn\FastSeed\Seeder\FastSeed` class.
-In order to actually run the seeds in parallel, you have to specify a list of seeders.
+You'll have to open the `DatabaseSeeder` class and extend it with the `Merjn\FastSeed\Seeder\FastSeed` class instead of `Illuminate\Database\Seeder`.
+In order to actually run the seeders in parallel, you have to specify which seeders you want to run in parallel.
+You can do this by calling the `callParallel` method.

-Here's an example of a DatabaseSeeder class:
+For example:
 ```php
 <?php